exasol/bucketfs-client/doc/user_guide/user_guide.md

 The BucketFS Client (BFSC) is a client program for Exasol's BucketFS distributed file system.

-It allows you to read and write the contents of buckets.
+BFSC allows you to read and write the contents of buckets.

-A bucket is a storage space on an Exasol cluster that automatically takes care of distributing files loaded onto it.
+A bucket is a storage space on an Exasol cluster that automatically takes care of distributing files loaded onto it, see [official documentation](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm) for details.

-Those files can then be used in [User Defined Functions (UDFs)](https://docs.exasol.com/database_concepts/udf_scripts.htm).
+Those files can then be used in [User Defined Functions (UDFs)](https://docs.exasol.com/database_concepts/udf_scripts.htm), e.g. for [Virtual Schemas](https://docs.exasol.com/db/latest/database_concepts/virtual_schemas.htm) which are a special type of UDFs.

 ## Use Cases